 when the value of i equal to that of j, the continue statement takes the control to the for loop (inner) bypassing rest of the statements pending execution in the for loop (inner).

-The Case Control Structure
+The Case Control Structure: switch Statement

 The switch statement causes a particular group of statements to be chosen from several available groups.
 The selection is based upon the current value of an expression that is included within the switch statement.